Current algebras and categorified quantum groups: The current algebra

 \subsubsection{Shifting}

 For each $\xi\in \k$, the loop algebra is equipped with an automorphism $\tau_\xi(X\otimes t^m)=X\otimes (t-\xi)^m$ for any $X\in \g$.
-For any module $M$ over ${\bf U}(\g[t])$, we can precompose its action with this automorphism to obtain a new module $M_\xi$, which we will call the {\bf shift} of $M$ by $\xi$.
+For any module $M$ over $\curg$, we can precompose its action with this automorphism to obtain a new module $M_\xi$, which we will call the {\bf shift} of $M$ by $\xi$.

-\subsubsection{Weyl modules}
+\subsection{Weyl modules}

 For a fixed $\lambda$, let $m_i=\la i,\lambda\ra$.
-Recall that the universal enveloping algebra ${\bf U}(\g)$ has a finite dimensional representation called the {\bf (finite) Weyl module} $V(\lambda)$.
+Recall that the universal enveloping algebra ${\bf U}(\g)$ has a integrable representation called the {\bf (finite) Weyl module} $V(\lambda)$.
 We add the word ``finite'' here to avoid any confusion with the corresponding modules over the current algebra.
 These are modules generated ${\bf U}(\g)$ by a single vector $v_\lambda$ with defining relations:

 If $\k$ has characteristic 0, then these modules give a complete, irredundant list of the finite dimensional simple modules over ${\bf U}(\g)$.
 If $\k$ has positive characteristic, then for most $V(\l)$ these will have proper submodules, and the finite dimensional simple modules are their unique simple quotients.
+Let us note for completeness that we can also define a {\bf quantized Weyl module} $V_q(\l)$ over ${\bf U}_q(\g)$; this is defined by the same equations \eqref{eq:0}, with the divided power replaced by a quantum divided power.

 Now, we discuss analogs of these modules over the current algebra.
-The {\bf global Weyl module} $\mathbb W(\lambda)$ is the $\g[t]$-module generated over ${\bf U}(\g[t])$ by an element $w_{\lambda}$ with defining relations:
+The {\bf global Weyl module} $\mathbb W(\lambda)$ is the $\g[t]$-module generated over $\curg$ by an element $w_{\lambda}$ with defining relations:

 The ring $\bf {U}({\mathfrak h}[t])$ (which can be thought of as a polynomial ring in infinitely many variables) has a right action on $\mathbb W(\lambda)$ sending $uw_\lambda\cdot h=uhw_{\lambda}$.
 This action is not faithful, but rather factors through a finitely generated quotient $\mathbb{A}_\lambda$.
 By \cite[6.1]{CFK}, the ring $\mathbb{A}_\lambda $ is a polynomial ring generated by an alphabet $\{\mathsf{x}_{i,1},\dots,\mathsf{x}_{i,\la i,\lambda\ra}\}_{i\in I}$ with $\mathsf{x}_{i,k}$ having degree $2k$.
 In particular, its Hilbert series is $\prod_{i\in I} (1-t)^{-1}\cdots (1-t^{\la i,\lambda\ra})^{-1}$.
 Note that a maximal ideal in $\mathbb{A}_\lambda $ is naturally encoded by scalars $\nu_{i,k}$ given by the image of $\mathsf{x}_{i,k}$; we will usually consider these as polynomials